explorium-ai/mcp-explorium/README.md

 The `research_agent.py` file contains a LangGraph agent that can be used to interact with the Explorium API.

-Because of its multi-agent nature, you must configure an ANTHROPIC_API_KEY environment variable, which you can put inside of `.env`.
+You must configure an ANTHROPIC_API_KEY environment variable, which you can put inside of `.env`.

 Start the LangGraph API server: